Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogue.md

 ## Opening Dialogues

 The `/dialogue` command is used to open and control dialogues.
-The command looks like this: `/dialogue open <npc: target> <player: target> [sceneName:string]`
+The command looks like this: `/dialogue open <npc: target> <player: target> [sceneName: string]`

 -   `<npc: target>`: A selector pointing to any entity with the `minecraft:npc` component, such as the vanilla NPC.
 This determines where dialogue commands are executed from, as well as the appearance of the NPC in the dialogue.
 -   `<player: target>`: A selector pointing to the player who will see the dialogue.
--   `[sceneName:string]`: A string matching the `scene_tag` of the dialogue to be shown.
+-   `[sceneName: string]`: A string matching the `scene_tag` of the dialogue to be shown.
 Optional, if not present, the last dialogue shown by the NPC will be shown.

 For example, the following command would open the dialogue `example` for the nearest player, using the nearest NPC: